raymondtruong/ubook/deliverables/iteration-01.plan.md

  * Order the items from most to least important.
  * Feel free (but not obligated) to specify some/all tasks as user stories.

+For this iteration we will firstly get our scrum artifacts set up and have our design artifacts such as CRC diagrams ready.
+We also want to conduct research into our main competitor to understand our users better.

+As a Team Member I want to know the pros and cons of the pre-existing facebook textbook marketplace so that I know what features are beneficial and standard among our market and what features to add to make our product stand out.
+In order to do this we will analyze the Facebook Textbook Marketplace.

+As a Team Member I want to know the different classes we will implement, their responsibilities and how they collaborate together so that I can avoid getting into details which will be counterproductive and focus on the essentials of the classes.
+In order to do this we will complete CRC diagrams.

 #### Artifacts

 List/describe the artifacts you will produce in order to present your project idea.